copyrat90/furball/README.md

 #### Makefile options

 If you change any Makefile option, you need to run `make clean` before running `make`.
+Also, note that `1` is just an arbitrary value;  It is enabled when the value is not empty.

 * `FB_MGBA_LOG := 1` : enables mGBA logging.